 Hotels: For our 12-day Tour du Mont Blanc, we spend 7 nights in comfortable hotels with private baths: Chamonix (2 nights), Courmayeur (2 nights), Champex, La Fouly and Argentiere.
 All are friendly, family-run hotels that reflect the local character.
 We are certain you will find these hotels comfortable and welcoming.

-Mountain Huts or Refuges: We spend four nights in mountain refuges: Miage, La Balme and Mottets in France and at Bonatti in Italy.
+Mountain Huts or Refuges: We spend four nights in mountain refuges: Miage, La Balme and Mottets, in France, and at Bonatti in Italy.
 The refuges in France are wonderful rustic farms that have been converted to accommodate hikers.
 They have co-ed bunkrooms, called dortoirs.
-The bunk rooms vary in size each night.
-Some refuges have bunkrooms that sleep 6 other refuges have only larger bunkrooms that sleep 10 – 15.
-You should expect to share a bunk room for these three nights.
-Bonatti was built purposely for hikers.
-It has bunk rooms for 4 persons per room.
+The bunkrooms vary in size each night.
+Some refuges have bunkrooms that sleep 6, while others have larger bunkrooms that sleep 10 – 15.
+You should expect to share a bunkroom for these three nights.
+Bonatti was built purposely for hikers, and has bunk rooms for 4 persons per room.
 Private rooms are not available at the refuges.

 Breakfasts and dinners are served at the hotels or refuges and lunches are picnic style along the trail.

-We feel that if you truly want to hike the Tour du Mont Blanc that staying in the refuges, which are set in amazing places, is the only way to hike this amazing route.
-Sure it is a little harder sharing your space for a few nights, or carrying a few extra pounds on your back, but this effort is rewarded 100 fold when you arrive on foot, depart on foot all the while carrying just what you need for the trip.
+We feel that if you truly want to hike the Tour du Mont Blanc, staying in the refuges, which are in spectacular settings, is the only way to hike this amazing route.
+Sure, it is a little harder sharing your space for a few nights or carrying a few extra pounds on your back, but this effort is rewarded 100-fold when you arrive on foot and depart on foot, all the while carrying just what you need for the trip.

 It is easiest to fly to Geneva.
 However, there are frequent trains from Zurich or Paris, just be sure to allow for extra travel time.
 Included in the trip cost is a group transfer from the Geneva Airport on Day 1 and to the Geneva Airport on Day 12.

-Geneva airport at 1:00 pm on the first day for a group transfer to our hotel in Chamonix.
+Rendezvous at Geneva Airport at 1:00 pm on the first day for a group transfer to our hotel in Chamonix.

 WHO WOULD LIKE THIS TRIP?